 Furthermore, by teasing apart the acoustic spectrum, analyses of the recorded data may also reveal how invertebrate animal activities vary over time.
 And, by listening to its creaks, cracks and groans, how the character of the sea ice cover changes as it forms, melts, and breaks up each year.

-Click the spectrogram image below to explore sample audio recordings from the MOO
+Click the image below to explore sample audio recordings

 This MOO audio was recorded seventy-feet below the solid sea ice of McMurdo Sound.